 - Support the resumption of cruising for the Hawaiian Islands

 - Build sustainable future cruise calls for 2023 and beyond in alignment with the initiatives set forth by the HTA

-- Coordinate with local government agencies (DOT, DLNR, CLIA & HVCB and Island Visitors Bureaus) on all matters related to the cruise industry
+- Coordinate with local government agencies and tourism organizations (DOT, DLNR, CLIA & HVCB Island Chapters) on matters related to the cruise industry

-- Review of cruise line marketing campaigns to ensure alignment with HVCB initiatives
+- Review of cruise line marketing programs to ensure alignment with HTA initiatives

 - Provide logistical support for new or specialty port calls

-- Coordinate with local stakeholders of the Hawaiian Islands on all issues cruise- related to ensure a superior visitor arrival experience
+- Coordinate with local stakeholders of the Hawaiian Islands on cruise-related issues to ensure a positive visitor experience

-- Support the HTA on initiatives they deem appropriate
+- Support the HTA on initiatives deemed appropriate